shabin5785/react-notes/Notes_1.md

 - higher order component is a fn that takes a component a input, modifies and  returns another component as the output.

 - react dom router has a higher order component named withRouter.
 We can use this to wrap any child component that we need and enhance it to have router props and features.

+-The ReactComponent import name is special and tells Create React App that you want a React component that renders an SVG, rather than its filename